-- cycling of baseload thermal plants to rapidly start-up or shut-down units; - sustained on-load cycling or high frequency MW changes in response to automatic generation control (AGC) during an administered price period, which can cause damage to equipment;

-- ramping a unit beyond its normal operating mode or temporarily overloading a unit beyond its Maximum Continuous Rating (MCR), with potential consequences of: - additional maintenance and overhaul capital expenditures; - increased likelihood of forced outages (after an administered price period) and associated lost revenue; - long term efficiency losses, i.e. heat rate increases that cannot be reversed; and - reduced technical life.
+- cycling of baseload thermal plants to rapidly start-up or shut-down units; - sustained on-load cycling or high frequency MW changes in response to automatic generation control (AGC) during an administered price period, which can cause damage to equipment; - cycling of wholesale demand response units, by increasing and decreasing load to provide demand response or market ancillary services, which results in damage or reduced lifetime of the equipment; and - ramping a unit beyond its normal operating mode or temporarily overloading a unit beyond its Maximum Continuous Rating (MCR), with potential consequences of: - · additional maintenance and overhaul capital expenditures; - increased likelihood of forced outages (after an administered price period) and associated lost revenue; - long term efficiency losses, i.e. heat rate increases that cannot be reversed; and - reduced technical life.